KeXu001/dfloat/README.md

 `xu::dfloat` stores a decimal number with 18 digits of precision and exponent between [-128, 127)

 Basic arithmetic (`+ - * /`) support.
-All operations are truncating (round towards zero) beyond 18 digits.
+All operations are truncating (round towards zero) to 18 digits.

-Requires GCC for `__uint128_t`.
+Requires GCC's `__uint128_t`.
 Uses fixed-width integer types internally.

-Also requires C++11 features.
+Also requires C++11.

 License information can be found in the LICENSE file.

 ### Performance

-Not intended for highly-optimized applications.
-This class is slower than double by a factor of about 20:1.
+A rough test suggests that `xu::dfloat` is slower than double by a factor on the order of 20:1.